Magic: The Gathering: Secret Lair

 The Secret Lair promotional series has also been used to introduce crossover cards from other brands (as well as special artists through Special Guest cards); these cards are generally legal for play and use existing cards with new art, names, and flavor to fit the theme.
 As part of the Secret Lair set in 2020, a number of cards were made that featured crossovers with AMC's television show The Walking Dead, which the development team felt was a natural fit since zombies were already part of the Magic game.
 A limited set of land cards in the Secret Lair featured paintings from Bob Ross, licensed through his estate.

 In June 2021, Wizards of the Coast announced a Secret Lair based on Dungeons and Dragons cartoon.
 Secret Lair drops in 2021 featured cards based on Stranger Things, while Fortnite and Street Fighter were featured in 2022.
 In 2022, cards illustrated by mangaka Junji Ito were released as Special Guest cards.

 The 2024 Secret Lair release featured cards based on Monty Python and the Holy Grail, including a Tim the Enchanter card based on the standard Prodigal Sorceror card which has been nicknamed Tim in honor of the film character by the Magic community.
 There are also Secret Lair cards based on musicians, mainly Post Malone (an avid fan of the card game), and multiple drops featuring Hatsune Miku and various Vocaloid characters.

-A Marvel Secret Lair release was released in November 2024.
+A Marvel Secret Lair set was released in November 2024.
 In 2025, Secret Lair featured SpongeBob SquarePants and Sonic the Hedgehog.

 Universes Beyond

 The Universes Beyond series has been used to bring more crossover properties into Magic such as Warhammer 40,000 and The Lord of the Rings.
-Whereas Secret Lair sets may only consist of a few cards that may be unplayable under normal rules, Universes Beyond sets include dozens of cards, including Commander decks and booster packs, and their cards are play-legal and usable in most Magic gameplay formats.
+Whereas Secret Lair sets may only consist of a few cards that may be unplayable under normal rules, Universes Beyond sets include dozens of cards, including Commander decks and booster packs, and their cards are play-legal and often usable in most Magic gameplay formats.
 Universes Beyond sets for Doctor Who, and Jurassic Park were released in 2024.
 In 2025, in addition to sets based on Final Fantasy and Spider-Man, all future Universes Beyond sets will be made legal to play in all formats.
 Sets based on video games Fallout and Assassin's Creed, were released as well.
-Wizards has also partnered with Marvel Comics to bring several "tent-pole" sets featuring Marvel characters to the game, starting with a Spider-Man themed set, which was released in 2025, and continuing with a Marvel Super Heroes set, scheduled for June 2026.
+Wizards has also partnered with Marvel Comics to bring several "tent-pole" sets featuring Marvel characters to the game, starting with a Spider-Man themed set, which was released in 2025, and continuing with a Marvel Super Heroes set, released in June 2026.